 Potential Business Impacts of Guest Access and Checkout

-Allowing guest user access impacts your marketing and sales strategies.
+Allowing guest user access impacts your marketing and B2B sales strategy.
 Before making this important business decision consider the following.

 With guest access and check out: